nemocorp/pelican_auto_tweet/README.md

 - `pelican_auto_tweet.py`
 - `pelican_tweet_summary.py`

-The first one is usefull to automatically post a tweet on Twitter for every new blog post.
+The first one is usefull to automatically post a tweet on Twitter for the latest blog post.
 As Pelican is text-based and often used with Git, this script makes use of Git logs to find new posts.
 More details are given below.

-The second script posts on Twitter for each article posted on the blog in the last 7 days.
+The second script posts a tweet on Twitter for each article posted on the blog in the last 7 days.
 Like the previous script, I give some details below.

 ## Installation

 Just fork this repo! :)

-Since I use two external libraries, you need to install them if you want to use these scripts.
+Since I use two external libraries, you also need to install them if you want to use these scripts.

 ### Python-Twitter